Get Matched With Architecture Programs

 It can take many years to become an architect.
 You can work for architectural and engineering companies with a bachelor's degree but a master's degree is recommended.
 All states require architects to be licensed.
 The requirements for each state will vary.
 Architecture graduates are required to take continuing education classes to maintain licensure.

-What skills should architects have?
+What skills should you have?

 Architects should have excellent written and verbal communication skill and people skills.
-They also need a range of technical skills such as drawing, design, mathematical aptitude, project management, CADD and similar building programs.
+They also need a range of technical skills such as drawing, design, mathematical aptitude, project management, CADD, and similar building programs.

-How much do architects make?
+How much can you make?

-Architects make between $50,000 to $89,000 annually.
+Architects make around $90,000+ annually.

-What is the job outlook for architects?
+What is the job outlook in these roles?

 Humanities & Art Career Paths